brisket/brisket/docs/brisket.router.md

 ```

 ### Handling Errors
 When there is an error in a Brisket route handler preparing a View, Brisket will fall back to the Router's errorViewMapping.
 Thrown code errors will show the 500 ErrorView.
-The Router's errorViewMapping can be set in your [custom RouterBrewery](brisket.routerbrewery.md#creating-your-own-routerbrewery) and also directly in the Router.

 ```js
 var ErrorView = Brisket.View.extend();